Mmart04/BlogMart/_posts/2022-04-26-Reflection.md

 My review blog was on the project [Southern Mosaic](https://adityajain15.github.io/lomax/).
 For the first time I was able to analyze a very comprehensive DH project and rationalize the workload it takes to accomplish a  significant DH project.

 ![Screenshot of Souther Mosaic Starting Title](https://Mmart04.github.io/BlogMart/images/SouthernMosaic.png)

+## Conclusion

+Overall, this course has allowed me to develop new skills and allowed me to expand my writing abilities.
+When I chose the digital humanities minor and chose this course, my goal was to learn new programs that were not offered in my major and expand my scholarly knowledge.
+This is one of the last courses of my collegiate life since I will be graduating in May 2022.
+I am pleased and excited for the road ahead since I feel that this course has further developed my writing ability to the caliber necessary for my future.
+Additionally, this course helped me expand the type of academic information I was receiving.
+Being a business administration major with a concentration in marketing, there is little if any overlap within digital humanities.
+Lastly, now that this class has concluded, I feel that I can officially claim myself as a true digital humanist.